 Hiroshima National Peace Memorial Hall

-Hiroshima Peace Memorial Park is of course free to enter as it’s a park (although not all parks are free in Japan) and within the park is Hiroshima Peace Memorial Museum, this costs to get in at 300Yen, I think it is worth the cost to be honest as the museum is very good and you will learn a lot.
+Hiroshima Peace Memorial Park is free to enter as it’s a park (although not all parks are free in Japan) and within the park is Hiroshima Peace Memorial Museum, this costs to get in at 300Yen, I think it is worth the cost to be honest as the museum is very good and you will learn a lot.

 However for a completely free thing to do in Hiroshima head to the National Peace Memorial Hall just a few meters away from the Museum which is totally free and also gives a great insight into what happened in Hiroshima in WW2.
 It offers a peaceful place where you can read about the atomic bomb and give thoughts to those who lost their lives and as you leave there is a seating area with a video playing so you can also learn a lot in here without paying to go into the museum.